Free-Computer-Science/.github/CONTRIBUTING.md

 # The Free Computer Science Contributing Guide

+_Note:_ This guide is based off of The Odin Project Contribution Guide.
+If there are any corrections you feel should be made to meet the needs of this organization, please open an issue.

  Whether you are a first time contributor or you have made several contributions to our repos, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.

 _Note:_ any pull request created for an issue that already has someone else assigned **will be closed without review**.